charleschen35353/Weather-Attribute-Extraction/README.md

 Intensity Accracy: 88%

 ## Other source
 This program is also migrated to C++ for software integration.
-However, the code belongs to Hong Kong Applied Science and Technology Research Institute.
+However, the code belongs to Hong Kong Applied Science and Technology Research Institute and is sold in the product SRACE.

 ## License and Citation
 Copyrights reserved by Liang-yu (Charles) Chen